The School of Mathematical Sciences of Queen Mary University of London invite applications for a PhD project commencing in September 2022.

 The proposed research is aimed at mathematically and computationally exploring the theory of neutron stars and black holes, in order to improve our understanding of fundamental physical laws and reveal how nature operates on scales where our current understanding breaks down.

-Student background: The successful applicants will be able to solve such wave equations numerically in their favourite programming or scripting language (C, Python, Mathematica, etc).
-A background in classical mechanics and numerical methods is useful.
-Familiarity with fluid dynamics or scalar fields is helpful, but training will be provided.
+Student background: The successful applicants will have post-graduate level knowledge of general relativity, and the ability to solve partial differential equations numerically in their favourite programming or scripting language (C/C++, Python, Julia, Wolfram Language, etc).
+A background in classical mechanics, numerical methods or machine learning would be useful.
+Familiarity with fluid dynamics and/or scalar and/or spinor fields would be helpful, but training will be provided.